 Of course, many of the female bodies we idolize in popular culture such as Victoria’s Secret models are not at risk of death by anorexia nervosa, but nevertheless the fashion industry is problematic because its drastic aesthetic preferences perpetuate the myth of leanness as a necessary component of beauty far and wide.
 The fashion industry is partly why even the curvier Victoria’s Secret models are themselves still so tall and thin.
 The fashion industry is partly why mannequins are so tall and thin.
 The fashion industry is partly why women and girls flip through magazines and develop negative body images issues and disordered eating behaviors.
 Extreme thinness is not a standard of beauty for the ages.
 It’s not a norm founded in health and empowered womanhood.
 It’s not even a standard that treats women like human beings.
 It is arbitrary, and it is cruel.
 Recognizing this fact can help us move forward into the future thinking more realistically about what makes a woman beautiful,

 I do not have all the answers on beauty.
 But I suspect it has something to do with health.
 I suspect it has something to do with personality.
 I suspect it has something to do with goodness.
 And I am certain it has something to do with dignity and inherent worth.
+These are concepts I discuss in my book Sexy By Nature, Amazon link here.
 These are not values the fashion industry offers–they are ones we must develop and stand up for ourselves.
 But we can do this with courage, forgiveness, and love, and with passionate indignance at the injustices perpetrated against women everywhere in the production of fashionable clothing.